SubhamKarmakar24/snake/README.md

 >
 > There is also an instructions tab which enables players to know how to play.

-Work on this repository by cloning it and running any .html files
+Work on this repository by cloning it and running index.html file

 The game is available at https://subhamkarmakar24.github.io/snake/